duparq/hwa/README.md

 ========

 Feedbacks will be greatly appreciated.
-For any bug report, question or suggestion, please use my gmail address (duparq) and put HWA in the object.
+For any bug report, question or suggestion, please open a new issue on [Github](http://github.com/duparq/hwa), or use my gmail address (duparq) and put HWA in the object.

 License